International SEO Germany & Europe 2026: Hreflang + Market Playbook

 - First-mover advantage - many US companies still English-only

-International SEO Structure Options
+International SEO structure options

 | Structure | Example | SEO Impact | Best For |